 Finally, Mark discovered the truth, and told me.
-I almost wish he had concocted a whopper like the Family Secret Revealed.
+I almost wish he had concocted a whopper like the Family Secret Revealed (no longer valid link).
 But the whopper is something more that I would do.
 If you need an answer to a question, I have one, whether or not it is correct.
 I always have an answer.

 Mark tends to ask “What,” to understand the data.
 When we were trying to understand the orange ball mystery, he asked me many questions: where had I seen them, under what conditions had I seen them.